Southern Methodist University

 Meeting Schedule and Deadlines

-The AAC requires that all course and program proposals be submitted one month prior to the meeting date on which the proposal is to be reviewed.
-For example, to be added to the November agenda, all proposals are due on October 12th; to be added to the December agenda, all proposals are due November 10th.
+The AAC requires that all course and program proposals be submitted two weeks prior to the meeting date on which the proposal is to be reviewed.

-Concepts for new courses or programs: Please complete the survey at the following link to let the Dean's Office and AAC know about ideas for new Simmons Digital or Continuing Education courses or programs prior to submitting proposals to the AAC or SMU GO.
+- New Online / Digital Program or Course Concept Form.
+Please complete the survey at the following link to let the Dean's Office and AAC know about ideas for new Simmons Digital or Continuing Education courses or programs prior to submitting proposals to the AAC or SMU GO.

 - Simmons School New Course Proposal Form (download document)